Looking for a fun and easy Holiday gift or something to give a teacher, hostess or co-worker.

 Last week, we were looking for another easy Christmas craft that our older Girl Scouts could do and came across this in Hobby Lobby.
 I love easy, fun crafts that the girls can do in a meeting or less and this was no exception.

 You could very easily buy all the parts to this or possibly may have them on hand.
 However, if you’re like me and looking for something to add at last minute, Hobby Lobby sells a box with all of the pieces included for 24 candy canes.
 With Christmas sales at 50% off, I bought the entire set for $4.00.
+If you don’t have a Hobby Lobby near you, I found a similar set with different colors (makes 16) on Amazon located here.

 27 Red beads – the beads slide together and remind me of dog bones